 All registered UC Berkeley undergrad and grad students are automatically enrolled in the Berkeley Student Health Insurance Plan (SHIP) every fall semester as a way to meet the University of California’s health insurance mandate as set by the UC Regents.
 The SHIP coverage period is August 1 through July 31.
 If you have comparable health insurance that meets the SHIP waiver criteria and do not wish to have dual coverage, you can submit an online waiver application to waive your enrollment in SHIP.
 The waiver must be filled out annually.
-The deadline to waive without a late fee is July 17.
+The deadline to waive without a fee is July 17.
+The deadline to waive with a fee is August 15.
 No waivers will be accepted after August 15.

 Learn more about SHIP:

 - Bring a health summary from your healthcare provider if you have chronic health problems (such as asthma or diabetes).
 This helps UHS staff provide you with the best possible care.
 We also suggest you make an appointment to establish care with a provider before you become ill if you have ongoing health needs.
 Call (510) 642-2000 or visit the eTang portal for an appointment.